How To Start A Nonprofit In Oklahoma

 - Your Oklahoma nonprofit’s EIN

-It’s wise to call your bank ahead of time to check its requirements.
-Some banks may require you to bring a resolution authorizing you to open a bank account in your nonprofit’s name (particularly if your nonprofit has several directors and/or officers).
+You should check your bank’s specific requirements before opening an account.
+Some banks need a resolution authorizing you to open a bank account in your nonprofit’s name, especially when your nonprofit has several directors or officers.